automl/amltk/CONTRIBUTING.md

 ### Mypy - Static Type Checking
 This codebase also relies heavily on pythons `typing` and [`mypy`](https://mypy.readthedocs.io/en/stable/) to ensure correctness across modules.
-Running this standalone on all files can take some time so we don't require you to run this, our automated testers will.
+Running this standalone on all files can take some time, so we don't require you to run this, our automated testers will.
 If you wish to do so manually, then use `just check-types`.

-If any of the typing concepts are confusing, now is a good chance to learn and we would be happy to assist in helping properly type your PR if things do not work.
+If any of the typing concepts are confusing, now is a good chance to learn, and we would be happy to assist in helping properly type your PR if things do not work.
 If all else fails, please feel free to introduce a `# type: ignore` to tell `mypy` to shut up **along with a description to why it is there**.
 This will help future contributors and maintainers understand the